upmaru/terraform-aws-instellar/examples/compute-only/README.md

 ]
 ```

 Then run `terraform apply` it will automatically scale your cluster up and add `orange` to the cluster.
 You can also selectively remove a node from the cluster.
+Once you've bootstrapped your cluster do not change the `id` since it is used to compute assignments to subnets, if you don't want your nodes replaced don't change the `id`.

 ```diff
 cluster_topology = [